MicrosoftDocs/quantum-docs/articles/install-update-qdk.md

     ```Bash
     pip install --upgrade azure-quantum
     ```
 ### Update the azure-quantum package with Qiskit support

 The azure-quantum Python package includes optional support for creating and submitting Qiskit circuits to Azure Quantum.
-When you install the azure-quantum package with Qiskit support, it installs the latest version of Qiskit , which may cause issues with an existing Qiskit environment.
+When you install the azure-quantum package with Qiskit support, it installs the latest version of Qiskit, which may cause issues with an existing Qiskit environment.
 To ensure a stable development environment, we recommend creating a virtual Python environment and installing azure-quantum there.

 To create a virtual Python environment and install azure-quantum with Qiskit support:
 1. Create a local folder, for example *C:\qiskit10-env*.